 Section 2: Workshop process

-A workshop was convened of 14 health informatics researchers who represent those who develop and evaluate digital health.
+A workshop was convened of 14 health informatics researchers who represent those who develop and evaluate digital health technologies.
 Collaborators discussed the patient-safety consequences of the challenges posed by emerging digital health, from all four quadrants of Markus’16 technochange table (table 1).
-The example health information technologies discussed in the workshop wee characterised by personalisation, decentralisation, a systemic orientation, and a move toward a user-led/patient-centred experience (Appendix 1).
+The example health information technologies discussed in the workshop were characterised by personalisation, decentralisation, a systemic orientation, and a move toward a user-led/patient-centred experience (Appendix 1).

 In subsequent meetings, the group collated and synthesised contributions to 1) describe characteristics of new and emerging HITs, 2) describe the challenges posed when HITs are brought together within HISs, 3) describe the patient-safety consequences of these challenges, and 4) recommend approaches to address the patient-safety consequences.